The Visibility problem

 - If the distance from current point to the eye z' is smaller than the distance z stored in the pixel the point projects to, then update z with z'.
 If z' is greater than z, then the point is located further away from the point currently stored for that pixel.

 You can see that, you can get the same result without having to store a list of visible points and sorting them out at the end.
 So why did we use one?
-We used one because in our example, we just assume that all points in the scene were opaque.
+We used one because, in our example, we just assume that all points in the scene were opaque.
 But what happens if they are not fully opaque?
-Clearly, if several semi-transparent points project to the same pixel, they may be visible throughout each other.
+If several semi-transparent points project to the same pixel, they may be visible throughout each other.
 In this particular case, it is necessary to keep track of all the points visible through that particular pixel, sort them out by distance, and use a special compositing technique (we will learn about this in the lesson on the REYES algorithm) to blend them correctly.

-If these sub-spaces are significantly larger than the objects' average size, then it is likely that a subspace will contain more than one object (of course it all depends how they are organised in space).
+If these sub-spaces are significantly larger than the objects' average size, then it is likely that a subspace will contain more than one object (of course it all depends on how they are organized in space).
 Instead of testing all objects in the scene, we can first test if a ray intersects a given subspace (in other words, if it passes through that sub-space).
 If it does, we can then test if the ray intersects any of the objects it contains, but if it doesn't, we can then skip the ray-intersection test for all these objects.
-This leads to only testing a subset of the scene's geometry, which is obviously saving time.
+This leads to only testing a subset of the scene's geometry, which is saving time.

 - Finally finding a good acceleration structure is very difficult.
 Imagine that you have one triangle on one side of the scene and all the other triangles stuck together in a very small region of space.
 If we build a grid for this scene many of the cells will be empty but the main problem is that when a ray traverses the cell containing the cluster of triangles, we will still need to perform a lot of intersection tests.
 Saving one test over the hundreds that may be required, is negligible and clearly shows that a grid as an acceleration structure for that sort of scene is not a good choice.
-As you can see, the efficiency of the acceleration structure depends very much on the scene, and the way objects are scattered: are object smalls or large, is it a mix of small and large objects, are objects uniformly distributed over space, or very unevenly distributed?
+As you can see, the efficiency of the acceleration structure depends very much on the scene, and the way objects are scattered: are object smalls or large, is it a mix of small and large objects, are objects uniformly distributed over space or very unevenly distributed?
 Is the scene a combination of any of these options?

-Many different acceleration structures have been proposed and they all have as you can guess strengths and weaknesses, but of course some of them are more popular than others.
+Many different acceleration structures have been proposed and they all have as you can guess strengths and weaknesses, but of course, some of them are more popular than others.
 You will find many lessons devoted to this particular topic in the section devoted to Ray Tracing Techniques.

-In this chapter we only look at using ray tracing and rasterisation as two possible ways of solving the visibility problem.
-Rasterisation is still the method by which graphics card render 3D scenes.
+In this chapter we only look at using ray tracing and rasterization as two possible ways of solving the visibility problem.
+Rasterisation is still the method by which graphics cards render 3D scenes.
 Rasterisation is still faster compared to ray tracing when it comes to using one algorithm or the other to solve the visibility problem.
-You can accelerate ray tracing through with an acceleration structure, however acceleration structures come with their own set of issues: it's hard to find a good acceleration structure, one that performs well regardless of the scene configuration (number of primitives to render, their sizes and their distribution in space).
+You can accelerate ray tracing through with an acceleration structure, however, acceleration structures come with their own set of issues: it's hard to find a good acceleration structure, one that performs well regardless of the scene configuration (number of primitives to render, their sizes and their distribution in space).
 They also require extra memory and building them takes time.